techlozenge/student-frontend-angular-final/README.md

 # _________________________________________________________________
 # Change Log

-## 2018-3-3:
+## March 2018:
 Converted to Angular 5 & misc. bug fixes

-## 2018-6-8:
+## June 2018:
 Styled Delete Confirm Component

-## 2018-7-19:
+## July 2018:
 Injected ID number into the Delete Confirm Component

-## 2018-7-23:
-Included a string along with the id in the Delete Confirm Component so the popup could include a descriptor of what's being deleted and not just an id number.
+Included a string along with the id in the Delete Confirm Component so the popup could include a descriptor of what's being deleted and not just an id number

-## 2018-8-3:
+## August 2018:
-Upgrading to Bootstrap 4.
+Completed upgrade to Bootstep 4.
 Temporarily removed datatables.net so ensure a clean Bootstrap 4 upgrade and styles.
-Added a working web search to the navigation bar.
+Added a working web search to the navigation bar

-## WIP (August 2018):
-Completed upgrade to Bootstep 4

 Added simple ascending/descending table column sorts to all tables (see assets/js folder)